 Data Mining and its Effect on Privacy

-Data mining possesses great potential for the healthcare industry, but it also comes with a few privacy concerns.
-Massive amounts of patient data being shared during the data mining process may leave some patients worried that their personal information could fall into the wrong hands.
+Data mining is proving beneficial for healthcare, but it has also come with a few privacy concerns.
+Massive amounts of patient data being shared during the data mining process increases patient concerns that their personal information could fall into the wrong hands.
 However, experts argue that this is a risk worth taking.

 “There will be criminals.
 There will be people who are bad actors.
 At some point, something is going to get out,” Thomas Graf, chief medical officer at Geisinger Health System told The Washington Post in a 2014 article.
 “It’s not an irrational fear.
 At the same time, people die driving every year and we still choose to drive cars, or most of us do.
 It’s a risk every person has to decide where they fall on the line.”